Screen Recording App

 Are there keyboard shortcuts?

 Yes.
-Press Alt+R to start or stop recording, Alt+P to pause or resume, and Alt+M to mute or unmute your microphone.
+Press Alt+R to start or stop recording, Alt+P to pause or resume, Alt+M to mute or unmute your microphone, and Alt+D to toggle the drawing tool.
 Hover over the buttons to see the shortcut for each one.

 Does live transcription send my audio to a server?